Mastermind Federation & Node Charter

 • Risk matrix and capital/talent requirements

-• Integration with other pods and domains
+• Integration with other nodes and domains

-Inside the Pod
+Inside the Node

 • Speak directly and assume good intent